I was in New York last year and made the usual UNIQLO run.

 Graceful Vegetarian Restaurant is my favourite restaurant.

-I’ve eating there for years.
+I’ve been eating there for years.
 The food is always perfect, the atmosphere is nice and the service is great.
 Living in Toronto you get accustomed to good Chinese food (Indian as well, saving that for other posts).

 I’ve also been fortunate enough to try other vegetarian Chinese restaurants in other cities and finding vegetarian Dim Sum isn’t that common.
 Toronto has other Vegetarian Dim Sum restaurants as well but they don’t come close.